 Why am I seeing this error message?

 You'll see this message if your modelled data source includes a LOT of rows.
-To respect fair use limits and enable optimum performance for all customers, we limit the number of rows of data that can be ingested per day, per account.
+To respect fair use limits and enable optimum performance for all customers, we limit the number of rows of data that can be ingested per hour, per account.
 This limit is applied during metric creation and when you choose to delete and re-import data for a metric.
-If you see this error message, it means you have exceeded your daily data ingestion limit.
+If you see this error message, it means you have exceeded your hourly data ingestion limit.

 What can I do to fit within the limit?

 During metric creation and when you delete and re-import data for a metric, we strongly recommend you select a date column, instead of choosing the "Use the current date" option, especially for larger data sources.
 Learn more about creating custom metrics.

 This is the step where you select a date column: